dag-andersen/Rust-Memory-Map/docs/Report.md

 <img src="../docs/images/bachelor-02.png" alt="drawing" width="600"/>

-To symbolize a null-pointer (meaning the IP, does not have any payload) we just store 0.
-This means we need to add 1 to all pointers do differentiate between null-pointers and real pointers that points to to the first value in payload_map at index 0.
-This is why we e.g. see IP 4 with value 6 points to byte index 5.
+To symbolize a null-pointer (meaning the IP does not have any payload) we just store 0.
+This means that we need to add 1 to all pointers to differentiate between null-pointers and real pointers that point to the first value in payload_map at index 0.
+Therefore we e.g. see IP 4 with value 6 point to byte index 5.

 **Space**